A 2026 Guide To Health Insurance For Americans In Thailand

 Whether you’re planning to retire, work, or vacation in Thailand as an American citizen, you’ll get the best medical coverage by finding an international health insurance plan.
 The right plan will cover inpatient and outpatient needs and address underlying health conditions.

-Don’t hesitate to contact us at Pacific Prime about your healthcare coverage needs or to obtain a free quote.
-As an international insurance broker, we’re experts in the field of health insurance both inside and outside of the US.
-We also work with multiple insurance companies, so working with us can make comparison shopping easier!
+Contact Pacific Prime to discuss your healthcare coverage needs or request a free quote.
+As an international insurance broker, we specialize in health insurance within and outside the US.
+We work with multiple insurers, making it easier for you to compare plans and choose the right coverage.

 Expats planning their move to Thailand may enjoy our blog post that explores the best places for expats to live in Thailand.